Nickelodeon Logo

 Nickelodeon Logo 1979-1981

 The next emblem was based on the Windsor Bold typeface.
-The developer also removed the person and slogan that was written at the bottom.
-Now all the space was occupied by the name of the channel.
+The developer also removed the person and slogan that were written at the bottom.
+Now, all the space was occupied by the channel’s name.
 In the word “Nickelodeon,” all characters were lowercase, except for the first.
 The tops of “k,” “l,” and “d” were the same, while “N” had a left-sided curl.

 1981 – 1984